 - The President's Honorary Citation (since 1988),

 is a certificate of recognition, presented by the President of the International Society for Photogrammetry and Remote Sensing (ISPRS), to one or more officers (chairperson, co-chairperson or secretary) of one working group, from each ISPRS Technical Commission.
 The citation is to recognize special, personal and meritorious contributions to the operation of the relevant Technical Commission's activities and advancement of its interests, during the quadrennial term of the Society.

-- The ISPRS Prizes for Best Papers by Young Authors (1988) are sponsored by donor organizations and by ISPRS to authors who are less than 35 years old on the opening day of the Congress and are the 1st author of a high quality paper accepted for oral presentation at the Congress.
+- ISPRS Best Young Author Award (since 1988), sponsored by donor organizations and ISPRS, recognizes authors who are less than 35 years old on the opening day of the Congress and are the sole or 1st author of a high quality paper accepted for oral presentation at the Congress.
 Typically, two awards are presented for each ISPRS Commission.
 Each award consists of a certificate and a SFr.
-2,500 grant to make it possible for the winner to participate in the Congress.
-To be eligible, young authors must submit their paper to Congress Director Lena Halounová by 30th November 2015 (updated deadline).
+2,500 grant to enable the awardee to participate in the Congress

-- The Eduard Doležal Award (1996), sponsored by the Austrian Society of Surveying and Geoinformation (OVG), consists of a complimentary registration and a grant for limited travel and expenses of at least one individual, from developing or reform countries, to participate in the ISPRS Congress.
+- The Eduard Doležal Award (since 1996), sponsored by the Austrian Society of Surveying and Geoinformation (OVG), consists of a complimentary registration and a grant for limited travel and expenses of at least one individual, from developing or reform countries, to participate in the ISPRS Congress.
 Candidates are those who have permanently implemented a practical application of photogrammetry, remote sensing or GIS in an efficient manner or which documents their outstanding success in support of these fields.

 - The U.V.
-Helava Award (2000), sponsored by Elsevier Science and Leica Geosystems AG, consists of a grand prize of SFr.
+Helava Award (since 2000), sponsored by Elsevier Science and Leica Geosystems AG, consists of a grand prize of SFr.
 10,000 and a silver plaque presented to the author(s) of the most outstanding paper published exclusively in the ISPRS International Journal of Photogrammetry and Remote Sensing during the four years preceding the Congress, and three runner- up prizes of a Journal subscription and certificate, presented to the author(s) of the best papers published in each of the other three years preceding the Congress.

 - The Wang Zhizhuo Award (since 2008),